cancerit/hairpin2/README.md

 Parameters are hopefully mostly clear from the helptext, but some warrant additional commentary:

-- `--name-mapping` – When using multisample VCFS, hairpin2 compares VCF sample names found in the VCF header to SM tags in alignments to match samples of interest to the correct alignment.
-If these IDs are different between the VCF and alignments, you'll need to provide a key.
-If there are multiple samples of interest in the VCF, and therefore multiple alignments, you will need to provide a key for each pair - e.g. `-m sample1:SM1 sample2:SM2 ...`.
-If there is only one alignment, then you need only indicate which VCF sample is the sample of interest, e.g. `-m TUMOR`.
-As a convenience for high throughput workflows, when there is only one alignment you may also provide a comma separated string of possible names for the sample of interest, e.g. `-m TUMOR,TUMOUR`.
-Assuming there is one and only one match in the VCF, the tool will match the alignment to that sample.
+- `--name-mapping` – When using multisample VCFs, hairpin2 compares VCF sample names found in the VCF header to SM tags in alignments to match samples of interest to the correct alignment.
+If these IDs are different between the VCF and alignments, you'll need to provide a JSON key.
+If there are multiple samples of interest in a multisample VCF, and therefore it is necessary to provide multiple alignments, you will need to provide a mapping for each pair - e.g. `-m '{"sample1":"SM1", "sample2":"SM2", ...}'` or `-m '{"sample1:"1.bam", ...}'`.
+If there is only one sample of interest, and therefore only one alignment is provided to the tool, then you also have an optional shorthand - you need only indicate which VCF sample is the sample of interest, e.g. `-m '["TUMOR"]'`.
+When there is only one sample of interest, and therefore one alignment, but the sample of interest may have one of several possible names, you may also provide a comma separated string of possible names for the sample of interest, e.g. `-m '["TUMOR", "TUMOUR"]'` - users have found this valuable for high throughput workflows where the VCF input may be coming from one of several prior processes (which may name samples differently).
+In all cases, there must be one and only one match between alignment and VCF sample.
+In all cases, a path to a JSON file may be provided instead of the JSON string.
+Note that a VCF containing both a TUMOUR and a NORMAL sample contains 2 samples, and therefore is a multisample VCF.
 - `--al-filter-threshold` – In the predecessor to `hairpin2`, `additionalBAMStatistics`, this value was known as `ASRD` and the default was set at 0.87.
 - For all parameters, defaults were found by trial and error on LCM data and you may find it necessary to experiment with this parameter depending on data type.